How to Create a Staging Site & Clone WordPress

 We have a quick start guide for creating a WordPress clone if you want to get started faster.

-That is the easiest and fastest way to create a testing WordPress website, and it is the default option supported even by the WP Staging basic version.
+This is the fastest and simplest way to create a WordPress staging environment, and it works with the free version.

 Go to WP Staging > Staging Sites and click CREATE NEW STAGING SITE.